xuyuanxiang/typescript-styled-components-px2rem/README.md

 ## Composition

-It should put before [typescript-plugin-styled-components](https://github.com/Igorbek/typescript-plugin-styled-components)
+It should be put before [typescript-plugin-styled-components](https://github.com/Igorbek/typescript-plugin-styled-components)

 tsconfig.json: